Tichborne baronets: Background

-Sir Henry's son, Sir Henry, 7th Bt, married Elizabeth Plowden and they had seven sons.
-Their eldest son Sir Henry, 8th Bt, married Anne Burke and they had seven daughters and no sons.
-The 8th Bt was succeeded by his brother Edward, who had taken the name Doughty and on becoming 9th Bt assumed the name, Sir Edward Tichborne-Doughty.
-He married Katherine Arundell and his son died as a child, so he was succeeded by his brother Sir James Tichborne, 10th Bt, who married Henriette Felicite Seymour.
+Sir Henry's son, Sir Henry, 7th Bt, married Elizabeth Plowden, and they had seven sons.
+Their eldest son, Sir Henry, 8th Bt, married Anne Burke, and they had seven daughters and no sons.
+The 8th Bt was succeeded by his brother Edward, who had taken the name Doughty and, on becoming 9th Bt, assumed the name Sir Edward Tichborne-Doughty.
+He married Katherine Arundell, and his son died as a child, so he was succeeded by his brother Sir James Tichborne, 10th Bt, who married Henriette Felicite Seymour.

 Following the disappearance in 1854 of Roger Charles Tichborne, the heir to the title of the 10th Baronet, the appearance in 1866 of a claimant led to a highly publicised legal battle known as the Tichborne Case, at the end of which the claimant was declared an impostor.
 In 1866, the wealth of the 11th Baronet included Tichborne Park's 2290 acres, manors, lands and farms in Hampshire, and considerable properties in London and elsewhere, which altogether produced an annual income of over £20,000, equivalent to several millions in 21st-century terms.

-Sir Alfred, the 11th Bt was the younger son of Sir James, 10th Bt.
-He married Theresa Arundell and died young leaving his wife pregnant.
+Sir Alfred, the 11th Bt, was the younger son of Sir James, 10th Bt.
+He married Theresa Arundell and died young, leaving his wife pregnant.
 Theresa gave birth shortly afterwards to Sir Henry, 12th Bt.
-Sir Henry married Gwendolyne Petre whose grandmother was Julia Tichborne, one of the seven daughters of the 8th Bt.
-Their only child, Sir Joseph Doughty-Tichborne, 13th Bt married Denise Greville.
-Their only child Sir Anthony Doughty-Tichborne, 14th Bt married Antonia Snagge.
-Having three daughters, and a son who died in infancy, and there being no surviving heirs in the male line from Sir Benjamin, 1st Bt, the baronetcy became extinct upon Sir Anthony's death in 1968.
+Sir Henry married Gwendolyne Petre, whose grandmother was Julia Tichborne, one of the seven daughters of the 8th Bt.
+Their only child, Sir Joseph Doughty-Tichborne, 13th Bt, married Denise Greville.
+Their only child, Sir Anthony Doughty-Tichborne, 14th Bt, married Antonia Snagge.
+Having three daughters, a son who died in infancy, and no surviving heirs in the male line from Sir Benjamin, 1st Bt, Sir Anthony was the last Baronet: the baronetcy became extinct upon his death in 1968.